rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 but was renamed to fit the theme better.

-The [5th devlog][egregoria-blog-post] was published, talking about the renaming, project managment, buildings and scripting.
+The [5th devlog][egregoria-blog-post] was published, talking about the renaming, project management, buildings and scripting.

 A [Discord][egregoria-discord] server was launched to discuss the project.